Marian Mysteries: Stories, Symbols, and Sacred Encounters with Art Historian Brenda Edgar, Begins February 10

 PLEASE NOTE: All classes will be recorded for those who cannot attend live

-Though Mary appears in the Bible fewer than a dozen times, scenes like the Annunciation and Nativity have inspired countless works of art.
-Even more fascinating are her apocryphal stories—her miraculous birth, her early childhood, her marriage—tales that introduce details such as her walking seven steps at six months and blushing at Gabriel’s message.
-We’ll explore both familiar and obscure stories to see how artists have reimagined Mary through the ages.
+Although Mary appears in the Bible less than a dozen times, scenes like the Annunciation and the Nativity have sparked endless creative responses.
+But it’s her lesser-known, apocryphal stories that really open up her mythos: accounts of her miraculous birth, her childhood, and her marriage, featuring details as curious as her walking seven steps at six months or blushing before Gabriel.
+We’ll dive into both well-known and obscure stories to discover how artists, across centuries, have reimagined Mary for their own times and places.

-Some images draw on tradition rather than text: her Assumption, Coronation, and a constellation of relics—veils, locks of hair, even vials of milk.
-Miracles abound too: the Virgin appears in visions, dreams, and stories of weeping or moving statues.
-What do these wonders say about Mary and her devotees?
+Many images of Mary draw from tradition and legend rather than scripture: her Assumption into heaven, her Coronation, and a constellation of sacred relics like veils, locks of hair, and even vials of milk.
+Stories of miracles are everywhere—the Virgin appears in visions and dreams, and statues have been witnessed weeping or moving.
+What do these wonders reveal about Mary and those devoted to her?

 Brenda Edgar is an Art Historian in Louisville, KY.
 Her research interests include relics and reliquaries, medieval medical manuscripts and depictions of disease in medieval art, as well as the historical role of altered states of consciousness in the creation of art.
 In addition to her work for Morbid Anatomy, she teaches Art History courses at Indiana University Southeast.
 Her free monthly public talk series, “Art History Illustrated,” is presented at the Carnegie Center for Art and History in New Albany, Indiana.
 When she isn’t reading or writing, Brenda is a New York Times Crossword Puzzle addict as well as a yoga instructor.